 Emergency Protective Orders

-When an individual is arrested for domestic violence, a magistrate or judge can issue an emergency protective order at the request of the survivor/victim or a third-party entity such as law enforcement professionals.
-These orders act swiftly to prevent immediate harm, ensuring temporary protection for survivors in uncertain situations.
-They display the court's immediate response to protect individuals from further abuse while legal proceedings are underway.
+When an individual is arrested for domestic violence, a magistrate or judge can issue an emergency protective order either at the behest of the survivor/victim, or a third-party entity such as law enforcement professionals.

 Temporary Ex Parte Protective Orders